 AUC faculty and students, both graduate and undergraduate, showcase and share the outcomes of original research and creativity in the sciences, humanities, social sciences, business, and the arts.
 They demonstrate the breadth and depth of the institution’s research mission.
 The AUC Research and Creativity Convention is a celebration of excellence in university research, entrepreneurship, and creative achievement.

 This hands-on design thinking event is designed to introduce you to this creative approach to problem-solving, where you will learn the tools, mindsets, and frameworks of design thinking.
 What is unique about design thinking is the process that places the user at the center of the design canvas, and only through a deep understanding of the user’s needs, fears and aspirations designers are able to create insight-driven innovations tailored to the user needs.

 Tuesday, January 22, 2019 - Thursday, January 24, 2019

-As AUC approaches its Centennial, the Center for Learning and Teaching, with the support of the Office of the Associate Provost for Research, Creativity and Innovation, is collaborating with the Hasso-Plattner Institute School of Design Thinking (HPI) to offer an immersive year-long program for educators as design thinking coaches and innovation enablers.
-The selected cohort is expected to integrate this innovative approach to problem-solving into the curriculum to foster real-life experiential learning experience for students.
-This initiative is in line with the Quality of Education and Innovation Pillars in the Centennial AUC Strategic Plan.
+As AUC approaches its Centennial, the Center for Learning and Teaching, with the support of the Office of the Associate Provost for Research, Creativity, and Innovation, is collaborating with the Hasso-Plattner Institute School of Design Thinking (HPI) to offer an immersive year-long program for educators as design thinking coaches and innovation enablers.
+The selected cohort is expected to integrate this innovative approach to problem-solving into the curriculum to foster real-life experiential learning experiences for students.
+This initiative is in line with the quality of education and innovation pillars in the Centennial AUC Strategic Plan.